 And, clients should receive Methadone for free and on a regular maintenance dosage that allows them to stabilise gradually.
 All OST guidelines recommend that stabilisation (and little to no by-consumption) of clients should be achieved before take-home is given.
-This is not the case in Kosovo, where take-home is given frequently even to new clients and over period of up to one week.
-Since de facto only 4 MMT sites exist in the country so far (2 in Pristina, 1 in Gjakova, 1 in prison), MMT clients are forced to travel a lot and spend a considerably amount of money to obtain their dosage: some clients estimated about $30,- \in$ per month; other interview partners estimate even costs up to 50,-/month.
-In Prizren, clients have to pay for the prescription as well as for the Methadone which they have to buy in pharmacies (about $7,- \in$ per 10ml).
+This is not the case in Kosovo, where take-home is given frequently even to new clients and over period of up to one week and urine controls are the exception.
+Since de facto only 4 MMT sites exist in the country so far (2 in Pristina, 1 in Gjakova, 1 in prison), MMT clients are forced to travel a lot and spend a considerably amount of money to obtain their dosage: some clients estimated about 30,- € per month; other interview partners estimate even costs up to 50,-€/month.
+In Prizren, clients have to pay for the prescription as well as for the Methadone which they have to buy in pharmacies (about 7,- € per 10ml).
 Though all MMT clients receive an official "certificate" for their take-home Methadone, they are still at high risk of stigma, harassment and theft.
-As a matter of fact, the officially free MMT is not cost-free at all and makes it almost impossible for new MMT clients to stabilize or to work on a regular basis.
+As a matter of fact, the officially free MMT is not cost-free at all and the way it is administered makes it almost impossible for new MMT clients to stabilize or to work on a regular basis.
 It is obvious that this dilemma also has a strong influence on the MMT adherence rates.

 Take-home doses are a pragmatic compromise while MMT is not scaled up and decentralised, and sites are not open all year round.
 But according to all sources, many clients find it hard to ration the take-home Methadone over the period it is provided for and often use up and/or inject large quantities of the take-home doses - which induces a high risk of overdose.
 If take-home doses are not sufficient, clients will buy methadone in pharmacies illegally to "substitute legal methadone with illegal methadone".
+In any case, risky consumption patterns prevail that may defeat the purpose of OST as a stabilising and risk-reducing measure.

 All clients and NGO staff interviewed during this mission reported that this procedure is not at all effective and needs to be changed urgently.
 Doctors at the MMT site in Gjakova regional hospital strongly opted for dispensing Methadone every day all year round and give take-home only to stabilized clients after consultation with their doctor - which is in accordance with international standard and practice in most countries today.
-All interview partners agreed that more MMT sites need to be established across Kosovo, especially in places where many PWID live (according to the interview partners, these are Ferizaj, Mitrovica, and Peja).
+All interview partners agreed that more MMT sites need to be established across Kosovo, especially in places where many PWID live (see also section 6.1).

 Both in the public hospitals and at MoH, the security issue around MMT was mentioned frequently.
 Doctors and nurses have experienced problems with clients and at the MoH these fears lead to an obvious reluctance to invest more in MMT and other services for PWUD.
-In order to overcome the latent fear of security issues attached to MMT, the MeDoSys[®] dispensing and documentation system was briefly discussed with the Health Minister.
+In order to overcome the latent fear of security issues attached to MMT and to improve the control of by-consumption and documentation, the MeDoSys® dispensing and documentation system was briefly discussed with the Health Minister.
 This method works with dispensing machines which allow for Methadone to be administered safely, accurately, and fully documented through an automatic IT-based system for dosing, dispensing, monitoring, and documenting.
-The system also requires less medical staff, which may make it attractive for installation at NGOs.
+The system also requires less medical staff.
 Apart from Germany and other EU countries, the system has been introduced in Bosnia and in countries outside Europe - e.g. in Nepal, India, Malaysia, and Tajikistan.